generative-design/Code-Package-p5.js/README.md

 Setup
 -----

-The setup allows you to download the dependencies related to *developing* the or contributing changes to the project (e.g. `generative-design-library.js`).
+The setup allows you to download the dependencies related to *contributing changes to the project* (e.g. `generative-design-library.js`).
 It also allows you to run a local web server using node.
 If any of that sounds too foreign or is not of interest and you just want to run the sketches, jump down to [Running the Sketches](#Running-the-sketches).

 1. Install [node.js](https://nodejs.org) (go for the latest stable version)
 2. Open Terminal and navigate over to the `Code-Package-p5.js` folder that you downloaded onto your computer: